 “Compared with the patients who underwent timely total knee replacement, the likelihood of being classified as potentially appropriate but not undergoing total knee replacement was greater for black participants and the likelihood of having premature total knee replacement was lower among participants with a body mass index of >25 kg/m2 and those with depression,” the study authors observed.

-When patients wait too long to have surgery, they increase their risk for two negative outcomes, according to lead study author Hassan Ghomrawi, PhD, MPH, associate professor of surgery at Northwestern University Feinberg School of Medicine, who said in a press release: “The osteoarthritis causes deterioration of their function.
+When patients wait too long to have knee surgery, they increase their risk for two negative outcomes, according to lead study author Hassan Ghomrawi, PhD, MPH, associate professor of surgery at Northwestern University Feinberg School of Medicine, who said in a press release: “The osteoarthritis causes deterioration of their function.
 Some of them wouldn’t be able to straighten out their legs, affecting their walking and mobility.
 When you can’t get exercise, you can start to develop other health problems such as cardiovascular problems.
 You may also become depressed.
 The overall impact can be huge.”

 Secondly, “You don’t get as much function back when you wait too long; your mobility is still reduced versus somebody who had it in a timely fashion.”